Hi there Forex Traders!

 Reversal signals could have various impacts such as:

-- If sideways move takes too long in time, then it will become a range (point 4)
+- If the sideways move takes too long in time, then it will become a range (point 4).

-2) Active retracement - price moves in counter-trend direction and corrects trend by pips
+2) Active retracement - price moves in a counter-trend direction and corrects trend by pips.

 Also, the importance of multiple time frame analysis is back into play.
 Here is why:

-C.) Multiple reversal signals on multiple time frames also increases the odds of those signals having an effect on price
+C.) Multiple reversal signals on multiple time frames also increase the odds of those signals having an effect on the price.

-Important warning: reversal signals take the time to play out and develop and usually do not materialize immediately.
+Important warning: reversal signals and chart patterns take time to play out and develop and usually do not materialize immediately.

 Potential reversal signals can vary widely.
 We will discuss my methods and also look at a few other commonly used techniques to tackle this topic.

 4) Chart patterns.
-Head and shoulders, inverse head and shoulders, rising wedges, falling wedges, double top, double bottom, triple top and triple bottom are all examples of chart patterns which indicate a lack of trend continuation probability.
-The confirmation of the pattern completion is the break of the neck line.
+Head and shoulders, inverse head and shoulders, rising wedges, falling wedges, double top, double bottom, triple top, and triple bottom are all examples of chart patterns that indicate a lack of trend continuation probability.
+The confirmation of the pattern completion is the break of the neckline.